 Academic Extended Day takes place for 25 minutes after the regular dismissal.
 Students are invited to the AED program by teacher request based on academic need.
-All new $1^{st} - 6^{th}$ grade students will be invited to Academic Extended Day during Term 1 to give them additional support as they learn APA procedures and curriculum.
+All new 1st - 6th grade students will be invited to Academic Extended Day during Term 1 to give them additional support as they learn APA procedures and curriculum.
 Students may be invited to or excused from AED during the school year-based on the academic focus of the term and the progress of the student.
 If one child in a carpool is invited to AED, the other students in the carpool will also be assigned a class to attend.
 Students who disrupt the learning environment of an AED class may lose the opportunity to participate.
+If AED does not work due to a student's schedule, and they have been invited to participate, the parent should communicate with the academic director.